-Washington law requires that a Personal Representative be appointed on behalf of the deceased’s estate.
-In other states a personal representative is often referred to as the Executor.
+In the event that a person is pursuing a wrongful death lawsuit due to the loss of a loved one, Washington state law requires that a Personal Representative be appointed on behalf of the deceased’s estate.
+In other states, a personal representative is often referred to as the Executor.

 Who Can Be The Personal Representative?

-Technically, anyone can be appointed the personal representative.
+Technically, anyone can be appointed to serve as the personal representative (PR) in a wrongful death lawsuit.
 However, the court will usually prefer someone who is reputable and trustworthy.
 Someone with a criminal background, especially one involving dishonesty or fraud, may be excluded by the court.
 Oftentimes, the personal representative is a surviving family member or a good friend of the deceased.
 Sometimes a professional, like another lawyer, can be appointed as the personal representative.